Skip to Content

 Note: Besides color (silver and gold), there’s no difference between the blades.

-When the time comes to replace this blade, ALWAYS MAKE SURE you purchase the blade with the white cap.
+When it comes time to replace this blade, ALWAYS MAKE SURE you purchase the blade with the white cap.
 The grey cap is for older Cricut machine models.

 Check Fine Point Blade Price

-You can use this blade on any mat.
-Keep in mind that the pink mat is designed for fabric only.
+This blade can be used on any mat.
+However, the pink mat is designed for fabric only.

 What Materials can I cut with the Fine Point blade?